SWC Header

 Not often noticed, but heard near houses and sometimes in more rural areas, are dunnocks, whose song is like a squeaky supermarket trolley wheel and who are often visually confused with sparrows due to their dull brown plumage.
 They are arguably a bit more vocal in March than are in February - but less noticed given the bigger variety of birdsong this month.

 The same could definitely not be said of the trilling riff of a wren, which is astonishingly loud given that it comes from such a tiny bird.
-They can make this sound at any time of the year, but in the second half of March it reaches its greatest intensity, with some birds making a whole series of them in a row.
+They can make this sound at any time of the year, but in the second half of March it reaches its greatest intensity, with some birds making a whole series of trills in a row.

 All of this is still part of the competition for territory and mates, but things are beginning to settle down for the native species in March, with attention turning to nests and young.
 Blackbirds should be laying their eggs during the month, and the same is true of song thrushes.
 Nuthatches, robins, great tits and dunnocks follow in April, blue tits any time from April to early May, and chaffinches in late April or early May.